 14th Was this week sencibly affected in reading the behavior, and Execution of a Mr Dixon Taylor, Surgeon on board the Jemaica Westindia-man for an unnatural crime: a Man of great genious, and a ready turn of Wit: it appears a paradox to me, how Men, who are men, shou’d possess such a passion; and more particularly so, if it is their nature from childhood (as I am informed it is) – If they feel such an inclination, and propensity, at that certain time of life when youth genders into Manhood; it must then be considered as Natural, otherwise, as a Defect in Nature: – and if natural, or a defect in nature, it seems cruel to punish that Defect with Death: But if it first takes its rise in the human mind from a viciated, and corrupted inclination; and by cherishing and encouraging such a propensity or inclination it becomes habitual, then it is upon such premises worthy of capital a severe punishment: It must seem strange indeed that God Almighty shou'd make a being, with such a Nature; or such a Defect in Nature; and at the same time make a decree that if that being whome he had formed, shou'd at any time follow the dictates of that Nature with which he was formed he shou'd be punished with Death.
 Now we do not see any symptoms of such a propensity in the Brute Creation: Male, invariably seeks the Female, and that is the only argument which causes me to think that it is first formed from a visiated principle.
 Now as life is very desirous to all animated beings, I think it would be no reproach to the legislative power, were they to mitigate the punishment which is executed upon Rapes, and Sodomy, from Death to Casteration: as I shou’d suppose that if a Man was casterated, he wou’d neither have power, or feel inclination to commit such a crime a second time, and he might perhaps become a useful member of society: but when he is punished with Death, we are certain that he cannot do either any more hurt or good; whereas if he was only casterated, it wou’d be equally put out of his power to commit the same evil, and there wou’d be a great possibility of him doing much good.

-One can infer that the boy, Ashton, was under fourteen, the age of consent for boys, otherwise, since he appears to have been willing, he would have been culpable and equally liable to suffer capital punishment under the “Acte for the punishment of the vice of Buggerie” (25 Hen.
+The editor originally surmised that the boy, Ashton, was under fourteen, the age of consent for boys, otherwise, since he appears to have been willing, he would have been culpable and equally liable to suffer capital punishment under the “Acte for the punishment of the vice of Buggerie” (25 Hen.
 8 c.
 6), which drew no distinction between the active and passive participants.

 John Lind was a particularly eminent physician, the senior physician at the Royal Hospital, Haslar (where Taylor’s father had been Dispenser) since 1783 and a Fellow of the Royal Society of Edinburgh since 1781.
 (C D Waterston and A Macmillan Shearer, Former Fellows of the Royal Society of Edinburgh 1783-2002, Part 2, Edinburgh, 2006, p.
 545)